 As mentioned in the prerequisites, to transmit AS3 declarations you can use a RESTful API client like Postman or a universal client such as cURL.
-This section tells you how to use AS3, see the following section for how to compose declaration.
+This section tells you how to use AS3, see the following section for how to compose a declaration.
 Initially, you could use three HTTP request methods with AS3: POST, GET, and DELETE.
 AS3 v3.1.0 added PATCH.

-The AS3 API supports various Create, Remove, Update, and Delete (CRUD) actions.
+The AS3 API supports Create, Remove, Update, and Delete (CRUD) actions.
 You select specific actions by combinations of HTTP method (such as POST or GET), HTTP URL-path, and properties in request bodies (always JSON).

 All AS3 API requests relate to AS3 declarations and to target ADC (BIG-IP) hosts.